 This is accomplished by using a starter culture or specific bacteria species, usually in the form of a powder or grain-like substance.
 These bacteria when added to the food substrate literally feed on it, producing as a by-product many enzymes and bacteria beneficial for healthy human gut microbiota and enhanced digestive functions.

 Any one culture starter is usually made up of a microbial community of different species that work together collectively to create a beneficial environment for their continued proliferation.
 Placed in the appropriate environment conductive to their growth, often an anaerobic oxygen-deprive one, beneficial microbial species dominate and protect the food from less beneficial molds and harmful microorganisms.

-Making your own kombucha is a fun experience for the whole family and saves you major costs on commercially manufactured brands that are rendered to produce a more uniform product.
-Over time you can experiment with using different types of teas, sweeteners and adding in herbs, spices and fruit juices.
+Making your own kombucha is a fun experience for the whole family and saves you major costs on commercially manufactured brands that are rendered to produce a more uniform product with potentially less health benefits.
+Over time you can experiment with using different types of teas, sweeteners and adding in herbs, spices, fruit juices and various superfoods.